In Memory of Joseph Edward Byer Jr.

 We say Good-Bye to our dear friend, Joe Byer, who passed away at the age of 75 on April 28, 2019 after a courageous battle with small cell carcinoma.

-Traveling the world as a USAF surveyor, he moved to Los Angeles in the 60’s and worked for the aerospace industry, where he contributed to a successful soft moon landing.
+Traveling the world as a USAF surveyor, he moved to Los Angeles in the 60’s and worked for the aerospace industry where he contributed to a successful soft moon landing (click image left to enlarge in window).
 He also worked on the Viking Project which landed ships on Mars.
-Joe was a big game winner for the 1976 TV show “Match Game”.
+His amazing memory and intellect made Joe a big winner in the 1976 TV show “Match Game”.

 Joe returned to Johnstown where he met his wife, CinDee, they then move to Punxsutawney in 1985 where he worked as the vineyard manager for Wingate Vineyards.
 Later, he worked as a morning show host for WPXZ, known as C.J.
 Obrien.
 He also wrote a weekly column for the Punxsutawney Spirit, called “Dog Knowlogy”.